kotorinsky/storms-n-crypto/README.md

 ## Data tagging
 ### Tag crypto tweets
-We used Chatgpt to help tag if a tweet is crypto related.
+We used ChatGpt to help tag if a tweet is crypto related.
-1. Set your your open ai api key in .env file
+1. Set your your open ai api key in `.env` file
-.env
 ```
 OPEN_AI_API_KEY=your-api-key
 ```